Warrior Dogs: Honoring the Service & Sacrifice of America’s Four-Legged Fighters

 and the members and supporters of Napa Valley Museum Yountville

-Featured image above: “Handshake” Photo Credit: U.S. Marine Corps photo by Lance Cpl.
+Featured image above: “Handshake” Photo Credits: U.S. Marine Corps photo by Lance Cpl.
 Sabrina Candiaflores

-Photo of “Not Forgotten” (2015) by James Mellick, courtesy of the artist
+Photos of “Not Forgotten” and “Cairo” by James Mellick, courtesy of the artist